 Instructions

-- In a large skillet, saute the sausage over medium-high heat for 6-8 minutes until browned and no pink remains.
+- To make the filling: In a large skillet, saute the sausage over medium-high heat for 6-8 minutes until browned and no pink remains.
 Drain any excess fat from the pan.

 - To the sausage add cream cheese, Dijon, Worcestershire, garlic salt garlic powder, and black pepper.
 Continue to cook over low heat just until the cream cheese melts.
 Mix-in the green onions.